-Pad see ew noodles feature thick rice noodles, chicken, and crisp vegetables coated in a rich, savory sauce that is a pure delight to your tastebuds.
-These stir fried noodles are so quick to make yet incredibly delicious, they will soon become your weeknight go-to!
+These easy pad see ew noodles feature thick rice noodles, chicken, and crisp vegetables coated in a rich, savory sauce to give you a burst of flavor in every bite.
+These stir-fried noodles are so quick to make yet irresistibly delicious, they will soon become your weeknight go-to!

 What are Pad See Ew Noodles?